Surfingnet/Surf-s-Prio/README.md

 Everything is included in a ready-to-use batch script.
 Just run "Surf's Prio.bat" as Administrator.
 UAC Prompt may pop up, if so, click yes.

+Update : A 32bit executable has been released.
+It's just the compiled version of the Batch script.

 # How does it work

 It creates the following entry in the windows registry :